aquasecurity/tracee/Readme.md

 Tracee is composed of the following sub-projects, which are hosted in the aquasecurity/tracee repository:
 - [Tracee-eBPF](tracee-ebpf) - Linux Tracing and Forensics using eBPF
 - [Tracee-Rules](tracee-rules) - Runtime Security Detection Engine

+---

+Tracee is an [Aqua Security](https://aquasec.com) open source project.
+Learn about our open source work and portfolio [here](https://www.aquasec.com/products/open-source-projects/).
+Contact us about any matter by opening a GitHub Discussion [here](https://github.com/aquasecurity/tracee/discussions).